-Prerequisites: HD220, HD335 and senior status or permission of the instructor
+Prerequisites: HD335 and senior status or permission of the instructor

 A practical and extensive fieldwork experience in the area of human development and family studies, such as in an agency, institution, or educational setting.
 The fieldwork experience is under the direction of a faculty member of the Human Development and Family Studies Program in conjunction with an onsite field supervisor.
 Students must be available 8-10 hours per week, including scheduled seminar meetings with the faculty member and other participating fieldwork students.
 The purpose is to integrate human development and family studies theory with practical applications.
 Weekly journals and an extensive final report must be submitted for assessment in addition to a separate evaluation submitted by the field supervisor.
-NOTE: Offered as HD440 and PY440.
-Students may not receive credit for both HD440 and PY440.